Apple silicon: Apple M2

 Apple announced the M2 SoC on June 6, 2022, at WWDC, along with a redesigned MacBook Air and a revised 13-inch MacBook Pro.
-It later appeared in the sixth-generation iPad Pro, Mac mini, sixth-generation iPad Air and Apple Vision Pro.
+It later appeared in the sixth-generation iPad Pro, Mac mini, iPad Air and Vision Pro.
 The M2 is made with TSMC's "enhanced 5-nanometer technology" N5P process and contains 20 billion transistors, a 25% increase from the previous generation M1, also operating at a higher clock frequency of up to about 3.5 GHz.
 The M2 can be configured with up to 24 gigabytes of RAM and 2 terabytes of storage.
 It has 8 CPU cores (4 performance and 4 efficiency) and up to 10 GPU cores.
 The M2 also increases the memory bandwidth to 100 GB/s.
 Apple claims CPU improvements up to 18% and GPU improvements up to 35% compared to the previous M1.

 Apple M2 Pro

 The M2 Pro is a more powerful version of the M2, with six to eight performance cores, four efficiency cores, 16 to 19 GPU cores, 16 Neural Engine cores, up to 32 GB unified RAM with up to 200 GB/s memory bandwidth, and double the transistors.
-It was announced on January 17, 2023, in a press release and it is used in the 14- and 16-inch 2023 MacBook Pro as well as the Mac Mini.
+It was announced on January 17, 2023, in a press release and is used in the 14- and 16-inch MacBook Pro as well as the Mac Mini.
 Apple claims the CPU performance is 20 percent faster than the M1 Pro and the GPU is 30 percent faster than the M1 Pro.
 Like the M2, the M2 Pro operates at a clock frequency of up to about 3.5 GHz.

 Apple M2 Max

 The M2 Max is a larger version of the M2 Pro, with eight performance cores, four efficiency cores, 30 to 38 GPU cores, 16 Neural Engine cores, up to 96 GB unified RAM with up to 400 GB/s memory bandwidth, and more than double the transistors.
-It was announced on January 17, 2023, in a press release and it is used in the 14- and 16-inch 2023 MacBook Pro, as well as the Mac Studio.
+It was announced on January 17, 2023, in a press release and is used in the 14- and 16-inch MacBook Pro, as well as the Mac Studio.
 Apple claims the CPU performance is 20 percent faster than M1 Max and the GPU is 30 percent faster than the M1 Max.
 Unlike the M2 and the M2 Pro, the M2 Max operates at a clock frequency of up to about 3.6 GHz.